Porto Real do Colégio

-Porto Real do Colégio is a municipality located in the Brazilian state of Alagoas.
+Porto Real do Colégio (/pt/) is a municipality located in the Brazilian state of Alagoas.

 Former indigenous languages

 The unclassified extinct Wakoná language was formerly spoken in Penedo.
 Loukotka (1968) reported that the remaining ethnic descendants who speak only Portuguese could be found in the city of Porto Real do Colégio.
 The Xocó language and Natú language, both language isolates, were also spoken near present-day Porto Real do Colégio.
 Today, all Indigenous peoples there speak either Portuguese or Dzubukuá.